 Quality digital information about fire protection (firestopping) is going to be essential.
 Assurance of proven performance will be the desired must have.

-In the next article, UL will examine in detail the technical process of getting firestopping correct.
+In the next article, ULSolutions will examine in detail the technical process of getting firestopping correct.

 A Guide to Firestopping: Getting It Right for the Future